wbhart/Weber1/index.md

 But the following beautiful and important theorem by C. Jordan holds:

-1. However a group P\textrm's composition series may be chosen, the index series is always the same, disregarding the arrangement.
+1. However a group P\text{'}s composition series may be chosen, the index series is always the same, disregarding the arrangement.

 The proof rests on the consideration of complementary groups introduced in the previous paragraph.